 2) Show your child a map or visual of the hike if you think this may help.

 Families that like picnic in the park may also add activities like playing balls, riding bikes or going for a hike before or after your picnic.
 Bear in mind it may take a lot longer to use the washroom and make sure the one close to the picnic site is open.
 If possible, plan a day and time with social distancing rule in mind.
 Prepare your kids ahead of time, perhaps go for a short picnic with simple finger food to start with and gradual increase time and activities.

 Check out these Summer Hiking and Travelling Resources:

 5 Travel Tips for Families of Children With Special Needs

-Playing Outdoors: Building Skills, Exploring and Creating Memories for Those with ASD
+Playing Outdoors: Building Skills, Exploring and Creating Memories for Autistic Children

 For more information on protective measures that will be required of daycares and summer camps, please refer to the BC COVID-19 Go-Forward Management Strategy and the BC COVID-19 Go-Forward Management Checklist.

 “This isn’t forever, this is just for now.”

 Try your best to enjoy this extraordinary summer with your family and friends in a safe way.

 Written by Lisa Watson, Regional Coordinator for Interior BC.